Redeemer University: Augustine Hall

+Independent apartments

 Independent apartments are available for students with disabilities, married students, mature and senior students.
 The 23 apartments are located in Luther Court and in Augustine Hall.
 Some of the features are choice of a one or two bedroom unit, air conditioning, wireless and cable internet access, kitchen appliances, bathroom, parking space, extra storage unit, and coin laundry facilities.

-Charis Live and Learn Centre:
+Charis Live and Learn Centre

 A 77,000-square-feet facility that has 35 suites for 170 students, classrooms, and host the new Centre for Innovation and Entrepreneurship.

 Student activities and traditions

 LAUNCH is a week-long orientation made up of many activities and held for first-years during the first week of school in September.
 One part of LAUNCH is the LAUNCH Olympics, a day of events where teams of new students and a senior leader play through games, activities, and competitions and end with a mud pit tug-of-war.

 The Decade Dance is held on the night of the LAUNCH Olympics; students enjoy music and wear costumes from previous decades, as well as having dance contests.

 Spring Banquet is an end-of-the-year event held at a banquet hall in Hamilton, generally in March.
 There is a sit-down dinner and dance held afterward.

 Rooted Worship, previously named Church in the Box (CITB), is a student-run worship service held once a month on Sunday evenings, and includes music and drama as well as a speaker.
 This tradition began in the school's "black box" but has grown over the years and is now held in the auditorium for students, staff and the community.

 Hot Spot is an informal worship event intended for students.
-Held in the recreation centre once a month on Thursday evening; it includes a musician and a singer, and a speaker or speakers.
+Held in the Recreation Centre once a month on Thursday evening; it includes a musician and a singer, and a speaker or speakers.

 Chapel is a worship service held in the auditorium on Wednesday mornings for students and faculty which includes student participation in music and readings, while having an in-school or guest speaker.

-Redeemer’s Got Talent is a contest where Redeemer students perform to showcase their skills in a Canada’s Got Talent style show.
+Redeemer’s Got Talent is a contest where Redeemer students perform to showcase their skills in a Canada's Got Talent style show.

 Coffeehouse is a monthly student gathering hosted by Student Senate, either in the Commons or the Rec.
 Centre, where songs, skits, poetry and other talents are performed.

-Spring Retreat, founded by Student President Seb Caldwell, the spring retreat is an annual trip for students to attend an overnight camp at Canterbury Hills Camp in Dundas, Ontario.
+Spring Retreat is an annual trip for students to attend an overnight camp at Canterbury Hills Camp in Dundas, Ontario.

+Hiking Club goes on monthly hikes in the Hamilton area.

 Research and faculty

-The campus houses two research institutes through the Albert M. Wolters Centre for Christian Scholarship, the Pascal Centre for Advanced Studies in Faith and Science and The Dooyeweerd Centre for Christian Philosophy.
+The campus houses two research institutes through the Albert M. Wolters Centre for Christian Scholarship, the Pascal Centre for Advanced Studies in Faith and Science, and The Dooyeweerd Centre for Christian Philosophy.

 The Wolters Centre hosts on-campus events throughout the year, including The World and Our Calling Lectures in January.